 Think about it: a speedometer is a speedometer.
 Drivers instantly understand its function, no matter what car they are in.
 The same should be true for in-car payment systems.
 By standardizing key elements of the in-car payments ecosystem, OEMs will be free to focus on the customer experience – which is key to winning market share and brand loyalty now, and in the future.

-Not only does in-vehicle payments open up new revenue streams for OEMs, merchants and payment facilitators, it also improves the customer experience.
+Not only do in-vehicle payments open up new revenue streams for OEMs, merchants and payment facilitators, it also improves the customer experience.
 Connected commerce adds value by making purchases faster and more convenient.
 These systems can even surprise and delight customers by using data and AI technology to suggest relevant goods and services, anticipate drivers’ needs, and shed light on desires they didn’t even know they had.